opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## enable-worker-coordinator-profiling

-Enables an analysis of the performance of OpenSearch Benchmark's worker coordinator.
+Enables a performance analysis of OpenSearch Benchmark's worker coordinator.
 Default is `false`.

 ## pipeline